spitlo/spitlo.github.io/README.md

 ## To do

 - [ ] !
 Fix numbered links on startpage (starts from 1 on each new `<ul>`)
-- [ ] Add controls for audio player
+- [ ] Add command for unlocking contact information in footer
 - [ ] Consider using `<script type="module">` to avoid loading JavaScript at all in older browsers [like here](https://www.matuzo.at/blog/html-boilerplate/)
 - [ ] Embed hidden audio links in pages that player can pick up on?
 - [ ] Improve favicon